rakshitcgupta/US_atrocities_debunked/README.md

 # Debunking the List of Alleged atrocities committed by the US authorities
-Correcting the record on US interventions, covert or overt, human rights matters, etc. This project relies on the established documentary record over anon allegations and sensational headlines.
+Correcting the record on US interventions—covert or overt—human rights issues, and more.
+This project relies on the established documentary record over allegations and sensational headlines.
 We must not embrace anti-intellectualism for it leads to a world of Idiocracy.
 Leave your fallacies at the door.

 _Definition: An extremely wicked or cruel act, typically one involving physical violence or injury._